Ahmad-Halholi/PhoneBook/README.md

 # PhoneBook
 ################################################################################################################
 # WARNING : THIS SCRIPT IS VULNERABLE , SQL INJECTION , XSS , AND ONE LOGICAL ERROR .
 USE AT YOUR OWN RISK !!
+# Also I didn't maintain sensetive letters case for filenames so this will screw everything up on Linux servers .
 # Yet the script is very simple and easy to fix , I might submit a new version soon .
 # logical error is in file "editor.php" , other users can delete or edit all contacts using the id .
 ################################################################################################################